 In recent times, Thai police have busted many high-profile international criminals, most of who are African, and returned 27 million baht to 133 victims.

-Thai police probe small number of language school establishments over visa fraud activity
+Thai police probe a small number of language school establishments over visa fraud activity

 Illegal money lending operations online operating from Pattaya targeting Chinese borrowers and using Chinese gangland methods to collect debts